FAQ’s (Frequently asked questions)

 Do you supply the boat seats and is there an extra charge for them?

 Yes, your boat will come equipped with deluxe, highback, cushioned swivel seats for your fishing comfort, andNO there is not an extra charge for them.
-At Peffley’s Wilderness Camp, we are proud of the investment we make in our guests comfort by providing them a high quality cushioned boat seat for those long days on the water.
+At Bear Claw Wilderness Camp, we are proud of the investment we make in our guests comfort by providing them a high quality cushioned boat seat for those long days on the water.

 What if I forget a grocery item or something else?